safespring/web/content/blogg/2022-02-windows-vm-cpu-perf.md

   </clock>
 ```

 After this change, Windows application performance is on par with other platforms.
-A warm thank you to the client who helped us discover this to benefit all our windows customers.
+A warm thank you to the client who helped us discover this to benefit all our Windows customers.
 This property is now a standard-setting.